ConnorLee2/WeatherSystemsGL/README.md

 # Weather Systems
 Weather system using NCLGL library (an OpenGL library).
 [Executable](https://github.com/ConnorLee2/WeatherSystemsGL/tree/master/Other/Executable) available in the Other folder.
-[Dissertation]( https://github.com/ConnorLee2/WeatherSystemsGL/blob/master/Other/Graphical%20rendering%20of%20dynamic%20weather%20systems%20(Connor%20Lee).pdf) also available in the Other folder.
 The aim of this was to create a weather system which affects an environment.

 ## Screenshots
 ### Rain weather